 Source: *U.S. Bureau of Labor Statistics

 Skilled mechanics who are trained to work on airplanes are commonly called aviation mechanics or aviation maintenance technicians.
 To work in the field, individuals must either complete an academic training program approved by the Federal Aviation Administration (FAA), work a specific number of hours in airplane maintenance or perform a combination of the two in order to qualify for FAA certification.
 Depending on the credentials earned, an airplane mechanic can work on airframe maintenance, airplane power systems or both (www.faa.gov).

 Types of FAA Certification

 An aspiring airplane mechanic can obtain a repairman certification from the FAA to perform specific maintenance or repair functions, usually under the supervision of a fully certified aviation mechanic.
 After completing a specified number of hours in this type of work, mechanics can qualify to take an exam to earn certification in airframe maintenance.
 Additionally, with experience and training in engines and power systems, a mechanic can also qualify to take the exam in powerplant repair.
 After earning both credentials and taking a third FAA exam, mechanics can also perform airplane inspections.

 Job Growth and Outlook Information

-The BLS reported that the national mean annual salary for airplane mechanics and service technicians was $60,160 in 2015.
-States with the highest-paid workers were Kentucky, New Jersey, Washington, Maryland and Colorado, where average annual salaries were more than $82,000 per year.
+The BLS reported that the national mean annual salary for airplane mechanics and service technicians was $65,230 in 2018.
+States with the highest-paid workers were Kentucky, Nevada, Connecticut, Georgia and Colorado, where average annual salaries were more than $79,000 per year.
 The highest-paying employers included semiconductor manufacturers and courier services.

 As an aircraft mechanic you'll face many challenges but if you enjoy working on aircrafts, solving mechanical problems and have an astute observational mind then this may just be the ideal career for you.